New YouGov research for Amazon has found that nearly one in four UK SME retailers (23%) is...

 - You will probably need to carry out a health and safety assessment.

-- If you will have employees, several issues arise, including drawing up a statement of their main terms of employment, or even a full-blown contract of employment; registering with your PAYE office; and ensuring that you have employers’ liability insurance.
+- If you will have employees, several issues arise, including drawing up a statement of their main terms of employment, or even a full-blown contract of employment; registering for PAYE; and ensuring that you have employers’ liability insurance.

 - You may want to draw up standard terms and conditions of trade.